ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/astrogator/ISRPReflectionPlugin.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.ISRPReflectionPlugin.plugin_identifier`
+              - Gets or sets the plugin name.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.ISRPReflectionPlugin.plugin_config`
+              - Get the properties of the selected plugin.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.ISRPReflectionPlugin.atmos_altitude`
+              - Gets or sets the atmospheric altitude for eclipse.
+A simple model to account for some measure of attenuation that simply increases the shape of the Earth by the defined altitude height, often taken to be 23 km.
+Uses Distance Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.ISRPReflectionPlugin.shadow_model`
+              - Gets or sets the shadow model type.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.ISRPReflectionPlugin.sun_position`
+              - Gets or sets the sun position computation.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.ISRPReflectionPlugin.eclipsing_bodies`
+              - Other eclipsing bodies.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.ISRPReflectionPlugin.include_boundary_mitigation`
+              - True if shadow boundary mitigation should be performed; the state of the satellite after crossing a shadow boundary will be corrected for errors possibly caused by the sudden change in SRP which occurred during the integration step.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.ISRPReflectionPlugin.use_sun_central_body_file_values`
+              - True if solar values should come from the Sun.cb file.
             * - :py:attr:`~ansys.stk.core.stkobjects.astrogator.ISRPReflectionPlugin.solar_radius`
+              - Get the solar radius value to use in eclipse calculations.
+Uses Distance Dimension.

 Import detail